 - Guidance and Policies – a resource bank of information and toolkits.

 - Key Performance Indicators – detailed information on incident and fire data within the sector

-- Conferences & seminars - with top calibre national & international speakers, exchange best of practise and networking with colleagues
+- Conferences & seminars - with top calibre national & international speakers, exchange best of practice and networking with colleagues

 - Dedicated website – news on topical issues, latest ideas, events and guidance documents

 - Online Members' discount offers

 - Access to USHA's Hasnet discussion forums for specialist topic and regional groups

 The Association is managed by an Executive Board consisting of a Chair (who serves for a two year period), a Deputy Chair, Honorary Secretary, Honorary Treasurer and four additional members.
 The officers and executive are elected at the Annual General Meeting which takes place in April as part of the annual spring conference.